๐Ÿฅš JS1

 โš ๏ธ warning

-Code Your Future does not support Windows
+Code Your Future does not support Windows.

 If you have a Mac or Linux machine already, you already have a UNIX based operating system.
 All CYF-supplied laptops run Mac OS or Linux.
 If you have your own machine and it runs Windows, you should already have set up a Linux partition.